Alice Ghostley

-Alice Margaret Ghostley (August 14, 1923 – September 21, 2007) was a Tony Award-winning American actress and singer on stage, film and television.
-She was best known for her roles as bumbling witch Esmeralda (1969–70; 1972) on Bewitched, as Cousin Alice (1970–71) on Mayberry R.F.D., and as Bernice Clifton (1986–93) on Designing Women, for which she received an Emmy nomination for Best Supporting Actress in a Comedy Series in 1992.
-She was a regular on Nichols (1971–72) and The Julie Andrews Hour (1972–73).
+Alice Margaret Ghostley (August 14, 1923 – September 21, 2007) was an American actress and singer on stage, film and television.
+Ghostley was best known for her roles as bumbling witch Esmeralda (1969–72) on Bewitched, as Cousin Alice (1970–71) on Mayberry R.F.D., and as Bernice Clifton (1986–93) on Designing Women.

+Ghostley dropped out of university to pursue a career in theater.
+She first starred on Broadway in New Faces of 1952 and in the film version of the play released in 1954.
+She portrayed recurring characters on several sitcoms, including Bewitched (1969-1972), Mayberry R.F.D., Nichols (1971–72) and The Julie Andrews Hour (1972–73).
+Between 1986 and 1993, Ghostley portrayed Bernice Clifton on Designing Women.
+Over the years, Ghostley had numerous guest starring roles, including on Hogan's Heroes, Good Times, Maude, One Day at a Time, The Odd Couple, What's Happening!!, Evening Shade, and The Golden Girls.
+She also appeared in film in To Kill a Mockingbird (1962), Gator, the film version of Grease, in the 1985 comedy Not for Publication, and in the direct-to-video movie Addams Family Reunion.

+Ghostley received a Tony nomination in 1963 for her roles in the comedy The Beauty Part.
+She also received a Tony Award for Best Featured Actress for her role in The Sign in Sidney Brustein's Window and, in 1992, she was nominated for an Emmy for her role in Designing Women.

 Early life

-Ghostley was born in Eve, Missouri, in 1923 to Edna Muriel (née Rooney) and Harry Francis Ghostley, who worked as a telegraph operator.
-She grew up in Henryetta, Oklahoma.
+Alice Margaret Ghostley was born on August 14, 1923 at a train station in Eve, Missouri, to Edna Muriel (née Rooney) and Harry Francis Ghostley, who worked as a telegraph operator.
+Ghostley grew up in Henryetta, Oklahoma.
 She attended the University of Oklahoma, but dropped out to pursue a career in theater.

 Career

 Stage

-Ghostley first came to Broadway in Leonard Sillman's New Faces of 1952 and in the film version released in 1954.
-She appeared in the 1960 revue A Thurber Carnival and in The Beauty Part (1962), playing several distinct roles in each.
-She also performed in several musical comedies, including Shangri-La (1956).
-In 1978, she succeeded Dorothy Loudon, who had created the role of Miss Hannigan in the original Broadway run of the musical Annie.
+Alice Ghostley first came to Broadway in Leonard Sillman's New Faces of 1952 and in the film version released in 1954.
+Her featured number was "The Boston Beguine", a comic song about finding romance and danger in the very proper Boston, Massachusetts.
+Ghostley recorded her vocal for an RCA Victor 45-rpm single; the other side was New Faces co-star Eartha Kitt singing "Monotonous".

 Television

-A veteran of early television, Ghostley appeared as Joy, one of the ugly stepsisters in the 1957 musical television production of Richard Rodgers and Oscar Hammerstein's Cinderella, which starred Julie Andrews in the title role.
+Ghostley established herself as a plain-looking, sad-smiling comedienne in early television.
+She appeared as Joy, one of the ugly stepsisters in the 1957 musical television production of Richard Rodgers and Oscar Hammerstein's Cinderella, which starred Julie Andrews in the title role.
 The other stepsister was played by actress Kaye Ballard.
 Twelve years later, Ghostley guest-starred as a harried maternity nurse on Ballard's comedy series, The Mothers-in-Law.